-After a disappointing kickoff in 2015, Amazon Prime Day kicked into high gear during 2016 bringing a barrage of awesome deals.
-Here’s everything you need to know about Amazon Prime Day 2017.
+Amazon Prime Day kicked into high gear over the last four years bringing a barrage of awesome deals.
+Here’s everything you need to know about Amazon Prime Day 2021.

 What is Amazon Prime Day?

 Originally playing off the Black Friday in July trend utilized by other major retailers, Amazon organizes third party sellers to create a single day of aggressive discounts designed to match sales found on Black Friday.
 In 2020, Prime Day was delayed from July 2020 to October 2020 due to the COVID pandemic.
 This year, the company moved the popular sale to June for the first time.

 Regarding the requirements for 3rd party sellers, Lighting deals must be at least 20% off and have enough inventory quantity to last six hours.
 In addition, products must have at least a three star review average to be featured by Amazon.

 When is Amazon Prime Day?

 Prime Day has been officially announced to start in the wee hours of the morning on Monday, June 21, 2021.
 The deals will start on June 21 at 12 a.m.
 PT / 3 a.m.
 ET and run for 48 hours until end of day (PT) on Tuesday, June 22.

 How long does Amazon Prime Day last?

 Over the past couple years, Prime Day has expanded to 48 total hours, previously running for 36 hours.
 In addition, Amazon will be include extra deals that roll out during the same month; specifically targeting an early holiday season push after Prime Day ends.